Stable Recovery of Regularized Linear Inverse Problems: Full characterizations for stable recovery of regularized linear inverse problems

 Pick any $w\in \Ker \Phi\cap T_{\partial R^*({\rm Im}\, \Phi^*)}(x_0)$.
 The above expression deduces the existence of $k\in\mathcal{I}$ such that $w\in \cone (P_{k}-x_0)$.
 We may find some $t>0$ satisfying $x_0+tw \in P_{k} \subset \partial R^*(\Im \Phi^*)$ by \eqref{eq:Poly}.
 Therefore, there exists $v \in \Im \Phi^* $ such that $x_0+tw \in \partial R^*(v)$, which means $v \in \partial R(x_0+tw)$ and thus $v\in \Delta(x_0+tw)$.
 On the other hand, $\Phi (x_0+tw) = y_0$ since $w\in \Ker \Phi$.
 It follows that $x_0 + tw$ is another optimal solution of problem \eqref{p:P0}.
 Since $x_0$ is the unique solution of \eqref{p:P0}, we have $w=0$.
 This verifies condition~\eqref{con:SOSC} and shows that $x_0$ is stably recoverable by Theorem~\ref{thm:Rob}. \end{proof}

 A subclass of piecewise linear-quadratic functions is the class of {\em piecewise-linear} functions that include a lot of regularizers used for inverse linear problems such as the $\ell_1$ norm, the 1D total variation and 2D anisotropic total variation seminorms, and the fussed Lasso.
 Consequently, the conclusion of Corollary~\ref{cor:Smooth} is also valid, but unique optimal solutions of problem~\eqref{p:P0} are actually sharp minimizers for this class.
+It recovers \cite[Theorem~3.10]{FNT23} for this case and \cite[Theorem~4.7]{GSH11} for the $\ell_1$ norm.

 The main challenge of Theorem~\ref{thm:Rob} is the computation of the tangent cone $T_{\partial R^*({\rm Im}\, \Phi^*)}(x_0)$.
 The set $\partial R^*({\rm Im}\, \Phi^*)$ is highly intricate and possibly non-convex.
 Even in the simple case that $R$ is continuously twice differentiable, it is not clear to us how to calculate it fully; see \eqref{eq:Inc3} in Corollary~\ref{cor:stro}.
 In the next section, we focus on understanding the condition \eqref{con:SOSC} for analysis $\ell_1/\ell_2$ regularization problems, which play crucial roles in many statistical models with group sparsity \cite{YL06} and imaging \cite{ROF92,CP11}.